NWA Black-owned cookie business felt support during pandemic

 FAYETTEVILLE, Ark.
-(KNWA/FOX24) — This week, the City of Fayetteville is celebrating Restaurant Week.
-It’s a time to celebrate the city’s flourishing food culture.
+(KNWA/FOX24) — This week, the City of Fayetteville is celebrating Restaurant Week, a time to celebrate the city’s flourishing food culture.

-Given that it’s also Black History Month, it’s also a great time to support our local Black-owned food businesses and restaurants.
-One of those is Rollin’ in the Dough based in Fayetteville.
+Given that it’s also Black History Month, it’s also a great time to support local Black-owned food businesses and restaurants like Rollin’ in the Dough, based in Fayetteville.

 For Danielle Henderson, owner of Rollin’ in the Dough, decorating cookies is more than just her job.
 She runs her business from her home kitchen.